pradeepsinghnitk/pradeepsinghnitk.github.io/README.md

 This Project aims to Protection of user privacy by preventing google from hijacking User search result.An extension for Chromium that prevents Google from hijacking your search results. read more

-Enhanced Sentiment Learning Using Twitter Hashtags and Smileys
+### Enhanced Sentiment Learning Using Twitter Hashtags and Smileys

-A Data Analytical Project which aims to comparison between mobile carriers company and cyber vulnerability analysis. read more

  <header><h4><p align="right">Contact</p> </h4></header>

  <p align="right"><a href="https://www.linkedin.com/in/pradeep-singh-1a0335119/">Linkedin</a></p>